Cosmo/ShotPlan/README.md

 shotplan run
 ```

-ShotPlan will create a `Screenshots` directory in your project.
+ShotPlan will create a `Screenshots` directory in your project with all the screenshots of the devices in your configuration and the screens in your Test Plan.